BirdeeHub/nixCats-nvim/README.md

 # nixCats-nvim: A Lua-natic's kickstarter flake

-You will not be backed into any corners using the nixCats scheme, either as a flake or module, instead of the normal neovim module.
+You will not be backed into any corners using the nixCats scheme, either as a flake or module, instead of the normal neovim module or pkgs.wrapNeovimUnstable.

 It is easy to convert between flake and module versions, so do not worry at the start which one to choose, all options will be available to you in both, including installing multiple versions of neovim to your PATH.